-In a shared “learning hub” environment that fosters experiential collaboration, candidates will examine and address the differences between solo practice and project-based community practice from the lens of theory, practice and applied research.
-Under the advisement of faculty and mentorship of experts contributing to this discipline, candidates will be engaged in the field as working professionals throughout the duration of the program.
-Beginning in the first term, a six-week summer intensive through Moore’s partnership with the City of Philadelphia Mural Arts Program, candidates will critically examine three Mural Arts projects selected to represent different levels of success.
-In a course taught by Jane Golden, Mural Arts’ Executive Director, and members of her staff, candidates will explore issues of authorship, social responsibility, ethics, and participant dynamics and debate the legitimacy and effectiveness of community-based art.
+In a collaborative learning environment, candidates will examine and address the differences between solo practice and project-based community practice from the lens of theory, practice and applied research.
+Under the advisement of faculty, a close working relationship with the City of Philadelphia Mural Arts Program and mentorship of experts contributing to this discipline, candidates will be engaged in the field as working professionals throughout the duration of the program.

 Art today is boundless – the skills of image-making, the crafting of material into new forms, the framing of ideas and focal points, the research that exceeds the limits of disciplines, the gestures that make experiences and objects beautiful, the poetics that capture and then release such complexities – and it is exhilarating.
 And yet so many aspects of how it is taught, where it takes place, and who facilitates it remain stuck and bounded.